About In Limbo

 We welcome you to the In Limbo website and thank you for taking an interest in the Project.

 A true grassroots endeavour, the In Limbo Project has gone from strength to strength as the books have become the go-to reference documents to understand the harrowing human cost of Brexit for all those who, having embraced the European dream and built their life on it, have been plunged since June 2016 in a dark and anguishing limbo.
-These 5 million people are threatened to lose everything, (their homes, their friends, their jobs, their families, their sense of identity…) through no fault of their own and, for most of them, without their having had any say in what’s happening.
+These 5 million people have been threatened to lose everything, their homes, their friends, their jobs, their families, their sense of identity… through no fault of their own and, for most of them, without their having had any say in what’s happening.

 How did it start?

 The In Limbo Project was founded by Elena Remigi, an Italian interpreter and translator resident in Britain for 15 years, who felt that the numerous EU voices expressing their distress since the Brexit Referendum would have a much more powerful impact if they were gathered together as a collective testimony.

 Elena had also realised by then that most people (even politicians) had little understanding of the uncertainty and discrimination Europeans living in the UK have to face as a result of the Brexit vote.
 She therefore decided this collection of testimonies needed to be made available to as wide a readership as possible, including both decision-makers and members of the public alike.